 Description and Adaptation

 Common Boneset is a native perennial wildflower that grows from 2 - 4 feet tall.
 The central stem is covered in long white hairs and is unbranched with the exception of a few flowering side stems near the apex of the plant.
 The narrow, lanceolate (tapering), opposite leaves grow up to 8 inches long and 2 inches across.
 The bases of the leaves tend to grow together, making it appear as if the central stem perforates the leaves.
 Two- to eight-inch clusters of fragrant white flowers (with approximately 15 florets per flower head) appear in late summer or early fall.
 The florets produce wind-dispersed small dry seed with hair-like bristles.
-The fibrous root system frequently produces rhizomes (horizontal stem with shoots above and roots below), which create small colonies.
+The fibrous root system frequently produces rhizomes (subterranean horizontal stems with shoots above and roots below), which create small colonies.

 Distribution: Common Boneset prefers moist or wet conditions, soil with a significant amount of organic matter, and full to partial sun.
 It populates a variety of wetland habitats across eastern North America from Quebec south to Florida and west to Texas and Manitoba (USDA cold hardiness zones 2 - 10).